nicolasaragon/macie-user-guide/doc_source/macie-dashboard.md

 To navigate from this view to the **Research** tab, you can choose the looking glass icon next to any of the displayed buckets\.
 Your selection is automatically translated into a query that is displayed in the query parser in the **Research** tab\.

-You can follow this sample procedure:<a name="d3"></a>

-1. In the Macie **Dashboard**, select the **S3 public objects by buckets** view\.

-1. For example, let's generate a list of S3 objects with low PII priority\.
-In the **S3 objects by PII priority** list, choose the looking glass icon next to the low PII priority\.

-   As a result, you are redirected to the **Research** tab with the following query automatically displayed in the query parser:

-   `pii_impact:"low" `

-   The results of this query are also displayed\.
-You can then modify the query result controls available on the **Research** tab and run the query again, and conduct in\-depth investigative research of the generated results\.
-For more information, see [Researching Through Macie\-Monitored Data](macie-research.md)\.

 ### S3 objects by ACL<a name="s3objectsacl"></a>

 This view provides the following lists: